How To Find The Right Sunscreen For Your Skin Type

 There is simply no excuse for skipping sun protection.
 Couldn’t find one you liked the feel of?
 Couldn’t find one that worked best with your skin type?
 You’re telling porkies.

-SPF in general, has had a pretty wicked rebrand.
+SPF in general, has had a pretty great rebrand.
 The look and feel is nothing at all like the neon pink zinc stick that traumatised you in your childhood.
 Promise.
 Formulas, packaging, even product names are a lot more chic, less clinical and chemist-y, and there’s a lot more of ‘em.

 (But they’ve still jumped through all the necessary hoops to ensure they help to protect your skin from damaging UVA and UVB rays.
 Australia has very strict sunscreen regulations.
 We’d know.)